developertest02/MyYarpTunnelDemo/docs/CONTEXT.md

 4. Handles the HTTP response and stream management

 This implementation is particularly useful for scenarios requiring long-lived HTTP connections with bi-directional communication capabilities, such as tunneling or streaming applications.

+## TrackLifetimeConnectionContext

+The `TrackLifetimeConnectionContext` is a wrapper class that decorates an existing `ConnectionContext` to track its lifetime.
+This class serves a specific monitoring purpose in the transport layer.

+### Purpose

+- Acts as a decorator for an underlying connection context
+- Primarily exists to monitor and track the lifetime of connections
+- Provides execution state tracking through a TaskCompletionSource

+### Implementation Details

+1. **Connection Delegation**
+   - Forwards all connection operations to the underlying connection
+   - Maintains transparency by implementing the full ConnectionContext interface
+   - Preserves all original connection features and capabilities

+2. **Lifetime Tracking**
+   - Exposes an `ExecutionTask` that completes when the connection is disposed
+   - Enables external components to monitor connection lifetime
+   - Helps in resource management and connection state observation

+3. **Connection Properties**
+   - Delegates all property access (ConnectionId, Features, Items, etc.)
+   - Maintains connection endpoints (local and remote)
+   - Preserves transport layer access

+This implementation is particularly useful for scenarios where monitoring connection lifetime is crucial, such as connection pooling, resource cleanup, or diagnostic purposes.